Hanford Engineer Works: Richland

 Richland was chosen as the site for the operating village.
 The project engineers also considered Benton City, Washington.
 It was more suitable, but was not part of the area initially acquired, and for security reasons it was desirable to have the operating village inside the restricted area.
-The Manhattan District could have acquired the area but given the opposition to the land acquisition already in progress, they decided to use Richland, which was already being acquired, instead.
+The Manhattan District could have acquired the area but given the opposition to the land acquisition already in progress, they decided to use Richland, which was already being acquired.
 Richland lay about 25 mi from the reactor sites.
 The village had a population of about 250, but was surrounded by small farms, so the 2,500 acre site had a population of about 600.
 The citizens of Richland were given until 15 November 1943 to vacate their homes.

-The village plan initially called for a village of 6,500 people, expandable up to 7,500, based on the assumption that 30 to 40 percent of the operating employees would live in the surrounding communities.
+The plan called for a village of 6,500 people, expandable up to 7,500, based on the assumption that 30 to 40 percent of the operating employees would live in the surrounding communities.
 The inability of those communities to absorb the numbers soon became apparent, and in September 1943 the size of Richland was set at 16,000.
 DuPont put the contract for building the village out to tender, and the contract was awarded to the lowest bidder, G. Albin Pehrson, on 16 March 1943.
 Pehrson opened an office at Pasco High School.
 He produced a series of standard house designs based on the Cape Cod and ranch-style house design fashions of the day.
 While the Hanford construction camp had a grid layout, the residential areas of Richland had curved streets and cul-de-sacs.
 Existing shade and fruit trees were retained where possible.
-Power lines ran behind the houses.
 Unlike Oak Ridge and Los Alamos, Richland was not surrounded by a high wire fence.
-Because it was open, Matthias asked DuPont to ensure that it was kept neat and tidy.
+Because the town was open, Matthias asked DuPont to ensure that it was kept neat and tidy.